German far-right crime rises; police arrest alleged neo-Nazi - WTMJ

 “This development in Germany is not only troubling, but in view of our history, deeply shameful,” he said.

-Moshe Kantor, president of the European Jewish Congress, said the German numbers highlight a broader issue.
+Moshe Kantor, president of the European Jewish Congress, said the German numbers highlighted a broader issue.

 “This is a wake-up call, not just for Germany, but for the whole world,” he said.
 “These figures should ring alarm bells, because we are seeing similar trends across the Western world.”